Creating a Career Development Plan: Tips and Strategies

 - What work roles are aligned with my passions?

-An action plan will outline specific educational programs, resources for learning including coaching sessions and mentors that aid in professional growth.
+An action plan will outline specific courses, learning resources such as coaching sessions or mentors that aid in the development of your career.

 Implement Your Plan

-Make time for yourself each week.
-Spend a minimum of a couple of hours weekly in focusing on personal growth goals.
-This could involve attending classes or discussion groups surrounding your area of work or actively experimenting with creative methods at work regularly.
+Spend time on yourself each week.
+Spend a minimum of a couple of hours each week to focusing on personal growth goals that you have set out – this may involve taking classes or discussion groups in your field of work or actively experimenting with different methods in your work routine.

 | Benefits of Creating a Career Development Plan |